openrightorg/printshop.github.io/slime/README.md

 <br/>**Color:** The slime is a vibrant, bright yellow color.
 <br/>**Texture:** Thick and gooey slime with a somewhat translucent quality with a slightly glossy sheen.

----

-© 2025 Slime and printed fun.
-All rights reserved.
+© 2025 Slime All rights reserved.